Monday, July 12, 2021

 Lord Love you Millie Vere! or, Out of Cartesian Gaol

 Yesterday, I related how I dragged George Smith Bradshaw, clinking his chains, from the oubliettes of the Geraldine de Maur-Millie Vere prison for too-hard-to-discover folk.
 The too-hard basket for recalcitrant Victorian vocalists.
 I was awf'lly proud of my effort.
-Little did I think that today one of the longest-serving prisoners would escape therefrom as well!
+Little did I think that today one of the longest-serving prisoners of all would escape therefrom as well!

 Fifteen months ago I frustratedly posted a tale of woe entitled 'Goddam you Millie Vere' after a day spent failing to divulge her identity.
 So frustrated was I, that I even christened the Cartesian Dungeon Cell in her (co)-name.
 I knew I would never sort her out.
 Never? well ...
 Today was the day.
 I finished the very very very final proof-reading of my G&S book, and was fiddling around with bits and pieces and .. well ...
 I must have left the Dungeon door open ...